ErlingSigurdson/SegMap595/README.md

 char represented_char = SegMap595.get_represented_char(counter);
 ```

-Get a pointer to a string that represents a standard (since GCC 4.3 or C++14) binary number notation
+Get a pointer to a string that represents a standard (since GCC 4.3 and C++14) binary number notation
 for a given byte (`0bXXXXXXXX`):
 ```cpp
 const char *byte_bin_notation = SegMap595.get_byte_bin_notation_as_str(byte_to_shift);
 ```
-This method works as a utility: it can be used regardless of whether the mapping was performed and
+This method works as a utility: it can be used regardless of whether mapping was performed and
 whether it was successful.

 Get a pointer to an object's internal buffer that holds the map string you've passed earlier: